 Data sovereignty is causing issues for multinational businesses involved in data transfer across nation states such as the United States, Russia and China.
 Unique regulations provide for a varied degree of ownership of information within national borders.
-Partner Dan Hyde assesses these differing approaches to data sovereignty, and explores how nationality and state culture are becoming a growing issue for cyber security.

 Data sovereignty and data security should not be confused.
 They may sound similar and there may be overlap, but they are not interchangeable concepts.
 The principle of data sovereignty is that information which has been converted and stored in binary digital form is subject to the laws of the country in which it is located.
 This, in effect is the nation state exerting ownership and national macro regulation over information it regards as its property.
 There may still be micro regulation applied by individuals and/or organisations in order to secure or protect the data but data sovereignty is governmental: it regulates who may access or control the data.

 The approach to the security of data is one of the most significant issues facing governments, corporate entities and individuals.
 Such has been the understandable fanfare around the pending implementation (25 May 2018) of the GDPR in all EU member states, that many are acutely aware and fearful of the new regulatory landscape and fines that will follow non-compliance.

 What far fewer appreciate is that it has wider cultural ramifications.
 We may be witnessing the start of a philosophical divergence in the treatment of information protection across the globe.